laurentvv/pdf-ocr-ai/openspec/changes/archive/2025-11-18-extend-ocr-to-multiple-ai-providers/proposal.md

 ## Change ID
 `extend-ocr-to-multiple-ai-providers`

-## Overview
+## Why
 The project currently supports only LM Studio as an AI provider for OCR processing.
-This proposal adds support for Ollama and llama.cpp to provide users with multiple options for running local AI models, increasing flexibility and compatibility across different environments and use cases.
-Additionally, the project will be renamed to reflect its multi-provider nature rather than being tied to a specific provider name.
+Users may prefer different local AI serving solutions based on their hardware, performance requirements, or availability.
+Ollama provides an easy-to-use interface for running various open models, and llama.cpp offers lightweight inference with minimal dependencies.
+Support for multiple providers increases the project's accessibility and adoption.
+Additionally, the current name `pdf-ocr-lmstudio` is misleading as it suggests LM Studio is the only supported provider.

-## Context
+## What Changes
 - Current implementation is locked to LM Studio with hard-coded API endpoint at `http://localhost:1234/v1`
-- Users may prefer different local AI serving solutions based on their hardware, performance requirements, or availability
-- Ollama provides an easy-to-use interface for running various open models
-- llama.cpp offers lightweight inference with minimal dependencies
-- Support for multiple providers increases the project's accessibility and adoption
-- The current name `pdf-ocr-lmstudio` is misleading as it suggests LM Studio is the only supported provider
+- Project will be renamed from `pdf-ocr-lmstudio` to `pdf-ocr-ai` to reflect multi-provider nature
+- Command-line interface will be enhanced with `--provider` argument to select between LM Studio, Ollama, and llama.cpp
+- Architecture will be refactored to support multiple AI providers through a common interface
+- Documentation will be updated to reflect new multi-provider capabilities

 ## Requirements
 - Maintain backward compatibility with existing LM Studio functionality